Did you know that it takes up to 7 impressions for people to start recalling and remembering a brand?

 Your brand style guide is where you go to answer tougher branding questions.
 For example, the average Joe may think that your brand color palette is simply made up of greens and yellows, but a designer and marketer would know that these are very, very specific colors with very specific codes.

-The style guide will tell you how to use your logo in different scenarions, where logos should be placed, what kind of font should go with your logo, and many more difficult to answer questions.
+The style guide will tell you how to use your logo in different scenarios, where logos should be placed, what kind of font should go with your logo and many more difficult-to-answer questions.

 Common Branding Mistakes

 Whether your business operates in a B2C environment, or your marketing is B2B-based, there are common branding mistakes that need to be avoided for any and all businesses.

 1. Don’t Go Cheap Or Fast

 Often when an entrepreneur is starting out, they feel the need to put together a logo and a name as fast as possible in order to start operating.
 We understand the reasoning behind this, but starting with a cheap design can often be harder and more expensive to improve upon later.

 Rather try to put aside a decent budget and have something more than sufficient to launch your brand with.